anfperez/Rails-Challenge-Superhero-App/angela_readme.md

 ### Task 3 - Superhero Show page
 The superhero show page includes the superhero's name, superhero name, and superpower.
 The superpower should link to the relevant superpower show page.*

-*there is a bug here in that, for all new superheroes, the superpower_name gets saved as "superpowers/:id" instead of the actual name.
-I have been working on a solution to this for a few days now.

 ### Task 4 - Superpower show page
 The superpower show page has a name and a description